 I believe that students learn by doing, teaching, collaborating, and experimenting.
 Hence the “live project” format.
 As I mentioned in the episode, here’s a little more about my teaching philosophy.

 Content Strategy for Creatives

 The second project is a course that was tentatively entitled, “Content Strategy for Creatives.”
 The project officially launched in June 2017, and it’s called CreateBiz.* It’s focused on helping creatives of all types – writers, musicians, and visual artists – get their content together and use it to build an audience.
 This is not too different from what I teach in my consulting practice, but the idea it to structure and sequence it so that you can go at your own pace on your own creative work.

 This project is a partnership with Dave Kusek, who has a lot of experience creating online courses.
 Dave has been very successful with his New Artist Model for musicians – it’s an amazingly rich set of content to help with all aspects of of running your own business as a independent musician, performer, recording artist, producer, manager, or songwriter.
-If you’re interested in New Artist Model, here are some free lessons so you can try it out and see for yourself.

 I’m looking forward to a fantastic 2016 with tons of new challenges to tackle.
 I hope that you are just as excited about what you’re doing.